 A complementary medium in the suite alongside needles and moxibustion

-Although Low Level Laser Therapy can be used in many different disciplines here at The Torbay Chiropractic clinics we use it for Physiotherapy.
+Although Low Level Laser Therapy can be used in many different disciplines here at The Torbay Chiropractic clinics we use it for Sports Therapy.
 Where it’s Optimising soft tissue repair and providing pain relief, laser therapy is a well-used modality for those disciplines focused on physical therapy.
 Both acute and chronic conditions can be treated successfully.